-In addition, the Company is required to prepay the outstanding amount of the Term Loan from excess cash flow ("Cash Flow Recapture") for each fiscal year commencing with the year ending December 31, 2014 in arrears in an amount equal to twenty percent (20%) of such Cash Flow Recapture.
-Cash Flow Recapture shall mean for any fiscal period, cash provided by operating activities for such period less (a) capital expenditures not made through the incurrence of indebtedness less (b) all interest and principal (including indebtedness owed for the Term Loan) paid or payable during such period less (c) all income tax payments made during such period.
+In addition, on and after January 1, 2015, IM Brands shall repay an amount equal to fifty percent (50%) of Cash Flow Recapture (as defined below) until such time as principal payments received by BHI for the IM Term Loan and the JR Term Loan (as defined below) are equal to or greater than \$1 million in the aggregate (other than a result of scheduled payments), thereafter IM Brands will then begin to repay twenty percent (20%).
+Cash Flow Recapture shall mean for any fiscal period, cash provided by operating activities for such period less (a) capital expenditures not made through the incurrence of indebtedness less (b) all interest and principal (including indebtedness owed for the IM Term Loan) paid or payable during such period less (c) all income tax payments made during such period.

 Financial Covenants.
-The Company is required to maintain minimum fixed charge ratio, and liquidity covenants, a maximum leverage ratio covenant and other non-monetary covenants, including reporting requirements and trademark preservation in accordance with the terms and conditions of the Term Loan.
-As of March 31, 2014, the Company and IM Brands were in full compliance with all of the covenants under the Term Loan.
+The Company is required to maintain minimum fixed charge ratio and liquidity covenants and other non-monetary covenants, including reporting requirements and trademark preservation in accordance with the terms and conditions of the IM Term Loan.
+In addition,: